catderohan/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-In this statistical study I would compare costs by model for Mecha vs their larggest competitor to compare how competitive their pricing is to their competitor.
+In this statistical study I would compare car sale prices by model for Mecha vs their larggest competitor to see how competitive their pricing is to their competitor.

 **What metric or metrics are you going to test?**

-I'd test the mean cost grouped by model.
+We would need the mean of cost (sale price) per car model for Mecha and for it's competitor.

 **What is the null hypothesis or alternative hypothesis?**

-The null hypothesis is that the cost per model is not higher than competitors.
+The null hypothesis is that the cost per car model is not higher than competitors.
 The alternative hypothesis is that the cost per model is higher than competitors.

 **What statistical test would you use to test the hypothesis?
 And why?**